isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 <ins>Profession-related requirements</ins><br>
 a.
 Leverage on tele-consult/tele-rehab to address clinical needs as far as possible.<br>
 b.
-Prioritise face-to-face consultations for patients/clients who require treatment/therapy, which if not provided or performed, would result in significant or rapid deterioration of the patient/client’s condition, and potentially threaten their health and wellbeing.
+Prioritise face-to-face consultations for patients/clients who require treatment/therapy, which if not provided or performed, would result in significant or rapid deterioration of the patient/client’s condition, and potentially threaten their health and wellbeing.<br>

 <ins>Operations-related requirements</ins>
 : Applicable to those practising in Private AHS Clinics/ Centre-based Services for Individuals with Disabilities, Developmental Needs or Special Educational Needs